Are you ready to transform your table into a DIY farmhouse table for real cheap!?

 It’s surprising how fast most of the varnish came off under that rough 80 grit paper.

-You can use any combination of sandpaper, that’s just our preferred method and it works quite well.
+You can use any combination of sandpaper, that’s just our preferred method, and it worked quite well.

 Use the same method with the sandpaper and the electric sander, 80, 150, 220 and 400 grit.
-I think it took around two hours to get all the varnish off both the top and the base of the table.
+It took around two hours to get all the varnish off both the top and the base of the table.